marvellousnandan/C--Programming_Saurav_Sukla/44-48/44 Virtual fun - 48 Template.md

 - The keyword template is used to define function template and class template

-- It is a way to make yourfunction or clas generalize as far as data type is concern.
+- It is a way to make your function or class generalize as far as data type is concern.

 Note:- Template is a type of Format...